 View your analytics

-In the list view, we display unique views, conversions, your conversion rate, and earnings (if you're using Checkouts) so you can review how your pages and boxes are doing at a glance.
+In the listing view, we display unique views, conversions, your conversion rate, and earnings (if you're using Checkouts) so you can review how your assets are doing at a glance.

 To see your analytics data in-depth, click any number to jump right into a more detailed view.
-Or, click the graph icon next to your page (as shown in the example above).
+Or, click the graph icon next to it (as shown in the example above).

-The analytics view for each of your pages and pop-ups contains a wealth of information.
-At the top of the page, you’ll find a page summary featuring total counts of each metric we track:
+The analytics view for each of your assets contains a wealth of information.
+At the top of the page, you’ll find a summary featuring total counts of each metric we track:

 - unique views